We use cookies to make your experience better. Learn more about how and why.

 Email Marketing

 Wondering if people even read emails?
 Yes!
-Email is an effective way to increase your fundraising revenue and can certainly be applied to your year end giving appeal!
+Email is an effective way to increase your fundraising revenue and can certainly be applied to your year-end giving appeal!

 According to 360MatchPro email is an effective fundraising tool.